tdlib/td/example/README.md

 ## Using TDLib in Swift projects

 TDLib can be used from the Swift programming language through the [JSON](https://github.com/tdlib/td#using-json) interface and can be linked statically or dynamically.

+See [TDLib-iOS](https://github.com/leoMehlig/TDLib-iOS), which provide a convenient TDLib client with automatically generated and fully-documented classes for all TDLib API methods and objects.

 See [example/swift](https://github.com/tdlib/td/tree/master/example/swift) for an example of a macOS Swift application.
 See [example/ios](https://github.com/tdlib/td/tree/master/example/ios) for an example of building TDLib for iOS, watchOS, tvOS, and macOS.